 Prior to 1988, the mission of NBS was to develop and maintain standards and measurement support for scientific investigations, engineering, manufacturing, commerce and educational institutions, as well as to provide technical and advisory services to other government agencies on scientific and engineering problems.
 The Omnibus Trade and Competitiveness Act of 1988 (P.L.
-100-418) changed the name of NBS to the National Institute of Standards and Technology and mandated the agency provide technical services to facilitate the competitiveness of U.S. industry.
-NIST is directed to offer support to the private sector for the development of pre-competitive generic technologies and the diffusion of government-developed innovation to users in all segments of the American economy.
+100-418) changed the name of NBS to the National Institute of Standards and Technology and mandated that the agency provide technical services to facilitate the competitiveness of U.S. industry.
+NIST is directed to offer support to the private sector for the development of precompetitive generic technologies and the diffusion of government-developed innovation to users in all segments of the American economy.
 Laboratory research is to provide measurement, calibration, and quality assurance techniques that underpin U.S. commerce, technological progress, improved product reliability, manufacturing processes, and public safety.

 A dual approach is used to accomplish this mission.
-Research and development is performed within the NIST laboratory facilities while two extramural initiatives, the Technology Innovation Program (TIP)and the Manufacturing Extension Partnership (MEP), are administered by the organization.
-The NIST in-house R&D effort, involving approximately 3,300 scientists, engineers, technicians, and support personnel (plus some 1,200 visiting scientists per year from industry, academia, and other government agencies), is conducted at laboratories in Maryland and Colorado.
-A major emphasis is cooperative research with industry to overcome technical barriers to commercialization of emerging technologies.
-NIST participates with U.S. companies in collaborative R&D programs in 130 research areas.1
+Research and development is performed within the NIST laboratory facilities while two extramural initiatives, the Technology Innovation Program (TIP) and the Manufacturing Extension Partnership (MEP), are administered by the organization.

+The NIST in-house R&D effort, involving approximately 2,800 scientists, engineers, technicians, and support personnel (plus some 1,800 visiting scientists from industry, academia, and other government agencies and "1,400 affiliated field agents"), is conducted at laboratories in Maryland and Colorado.
+Research is focused on measurement, evaluated data, standards, and test methods; basic "infrastructural technologies" that enable development of advanced technologies, and which industry can use to characterize new materials, monitor production processes, and ensure the quality of new product lines.
+Cooperative research with industry to overcome technical barriers to commercialization of emerging technologies is a major component of the work at NIST; the laboratory participates with U.S. companies in collaborative R&D programs in numerous research areas.1 After an October 2010 realignment, there are six internal research laboratories at NIST, including the Materials Measurement Laboratory; the Physical Measurement Laboratory; the Engineering Laboratory; the Information Technology Laboratory; the Center for Nanoscale Science and Technology; and the Center for Neutron Research.